-Students who violate any of the following rules are subject to disciplinary consequences set forth in the Code of Student Conduct, which may include long-term suspension or exclusion from school as well as possible prosecution or civil penalties under federal or state law.
+Students who violate any of the following rules are subject to disciplinary consequences set forth in the Code of Student Conduct, which may include suspension or expulsion from school as well as possible criminal prosecution or civil penalties under federal or state law.

-B. Unacceptable Uses
+Unacceptable Uses

-Transmission of material in violation of any federal or state law or regulation or CMS policy or regulation is prohibited.
+Transmission of material in violation of any federal or state law, regulation, or CMS policy or regulation is prohibited.
 Unacceptable uses include, but are not limited to, the following types of conduct:

-- Taking any actions that may disrupt the CMS network; - 2.
-Knowingly introducing or attempting to introduce viruses into the network; - 3.
+- 1. Taking any actions that may disrupt the CMS - 2.
+Knowingly introducing or attempting to introduce viruses or other malware into the network; - 3.
 Unauthorized access ("hacking") into computer systems or networks; - 4.
-Encouraging or committing unlawful acts or using the CMS network to promote illegal activities;

-- 5. Accessing or using threatening or obscene material; - 6.
-Accessing pornography; - 7.
-Using discriminatory, defamatory, offensive or harassing statements or language including disparagement of others based on their race, national origin, gender, sexual orientation, age, disability, religious or political beliefs; - 8.
-Sending or soliciting abusive or sexually oriented messages or images; - 9.
-Accessing material that is harmful to minors; - 10.
-Violating copyright laws, including duplication of software or plagiarism; - 11.
-Utilizing the CMS network for commercial purposes; - 12.
-Providing political or campaign information or lobbying for a political cause or candidate unless directly connected to an instructional activity; - 13.
-Operating a business for personal gain, sending chain letters or soliciting money for any reason; - 14.
-Posting photographs or school work of an individual student on student-created Web pages without confirming that a Photo and Video Release form has been signed by the student's parent(s); - 15.
-Posting personal information about students or staff without proper authorization; - 16.
-Forwarding personal communications without the author's prior consent; and - 17.
-Distributing material protected by trade secret.
+Logging into the network on a personal account and allowing others to access that account, unless permitted by an instructor for collaboration purposes; - 5.
+Accessing proxy avoidance sites;6 - 6.
+Encouraging or committing unlawful acts, violations of the CMS Code of Student Conduct, or using the CMS network to promote illegal activities; - 7.
+Accessing or using threatening or obscene material; - 8.
+Accessing pornography; - 9.
+Using discriminatory, defamatory, offensive, or harassing statements or language including disparagement of others based on their race, color, ancestry, national origin, sex, sexual orientation, socioeconomic status, academic status, gender identity or expression, age, disability, religious, or political beliefs through any means including phone, online, or other digital communications; - 10.
+Sending or soliciting abusive or sexually oriented messages or images; - 11.
+Accessing material that is harmful to minors; - 12.
+Violating copyright laws, including duplication of software or plagiarism; - 13.
+Utilizing the CMS network for commercial purposes; - 14.
+Providing political or campaign information or lobbying for a political cause or candidate unless directly connected to an instructional activity; - 15.
+Operating a business for personal gain, sending chain letters, or soliciting money for any reason; - 16.
+Posting photographs or school work of an individual student on student-created webpages without confirming that a Photo and Video Release form8 has been signed by the student's parents;